-What Is a Corporate Identity Manual and How to Make One in 7 Steps?
+What Is a Corporate Identity Manual?
+7 Steps to Make One

 If we asked you about the difference between corporate identity, brand image, and brand positioning, could you answer without hesitation?